louismullie/temp-data/markdown_final/cb6449a9-b3ea-e60a-9aaf-a9bea91fee03.md

 ### Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America [^586e2312].
 Clinical Infectious Diseases (2014).
 Medium credibility.

 Tetanus prophylaxis for animal bite wounds — Recommendation 43 — states that "Tetanus toxoid should be administered to patients without toxoid vaccination within 10 years.
-Tetanus, diphtheria, and pertussis (TdaP) is preferred over Tetanus and diptheria (Td) if the former has not been previously given (strong, low)."
-The evidence summary emphasizes that "Tetanus is a severe and often fatal disease preventable through routine vaccination (ie, primary series and decennial boosters)."
+Tetanus, diphtheria, and pertussis (TdaP) is preferred over Tetanus and diptheria (Td) if the former has not been previously given (strong, low)".
+The evidence summary emphasizes that "Tetanus is a severe and often fatal disease preventable through routine vaccination (ie, primary series and decennial boosters)".

 ---